Cray-HPE/docs-csm/troubleshooting/known_issues/sat_bootprep_image_customization_error.md

 # `sat bootprep` image customization error

+## Symptom

-On CSM 1.5.2 systems, the following error occurs when you try to customize an image using the `sat bootprep` command directly from management nodes:
+On CSM 1.5 systems running version CSM 1.5.2 or higher, the following error may occur when you try to customize an image using the `sat bootprep` command directly from management nodes:

 ```text
 Traceback (most recent call last):